serbanb17/cloudSpanningTreeJava/readme.md

 the construction of the spanning tree.
 The client application will display the spanning tree once it is built

 The graph from which the spanning tree will be built is a 4x4 grid graph.
-Copy startServers.ps1 to where the server is built and use it to start al 16 servers.
-Then start a client.
+Use startServers.ps1 to start all 16 servers.
 Use stopServers.ps1 in case something goes wrong.
+To run client use: javac -d .\cloudSpanningTreeClient\out cloudSpanningTreeClient\src\basePack\*.java;